Finding Data: Data on Frequently used data

 recent data may not be available there.
 A new sample (panel) is introduced at the beginning of each calendar year, and the duration of each panel ranges from 2 1/2 years to 4 years.
 Considered the most comprehensive survey for measuring household wealth by race and ethnicity.
 Panels also contain topical modules.
 Data is at the state level.
 For comparisons of the Current Population Survey, SIPP, and the Panel Study of Income Dynamics, see the

 comparison chart.
 See the Household Economic Studies (P70) series for summary reports.
+See the Census Bureau for an overview.

 Sample Size: Ranges from approx. 14,000 to 37,000 households.
 Interviews are conducted with those 15 and over.